IUDataStructuresCourse/course-web-page-fall-2023/lab1.md

 Now suppose I would like to debug the issue.
 I start by displaying the two rotated arrays, so I can add a breakpoint at `assertArrayEquals(A, B)`.
-I click on the line number and it turn into a red circle.
+I click on the line number and it turn into a red dot.
 Then I choose "Debug ..." from the drop-down menu:

 ![](resources/lab1/debug.png)